 For the online or physically distanced classroom, make sure each child has their own and use them for balancing, throwing in the air and catching or balancing on different body parts.
 They make a great little resource to use to give kids at home in front of the screen a break to get up and move.

-Here is a game I use after reading the story Winnie The Witch by Valerie Thomas or (my current favorite) The Magic Hat by Mem Fox.
+Here is one of the games I use after reading the story Winnie The Witch by Valerie Thomas or (my current favorite) The Magic Hat by Mem Fox.
 You can also use this at any moment in the lesson when you think the kids need a brain break with some physical movement.

 Everybody listen and look at me,